Cro Release History

 Don't force the

-in Cro::WebSocket::ClientForce HTTP/1.1 use in Cro::WebSocket::Client (connecting to a secure endpoint hosted by a server supporting HTTP/2.0 could upgrade and then find itself unable to speak the WebSocket protocol, which is tied to HTTP/1.1)
+caargument to be passed in order to usewss://in Cro::WebSocket::ClientForce HTTP/1.1 use in Cro::WebSocket::Client (connecting to a secure endpoint hosted by a server supporting HTTP/2.0 could upgrade and then find itself unable to speak the WebSocket protocol, which is tied to HTTP/1.1)

 Fix various issues with URI handling in Cro::WebSocket::Client